jelix/castor/README.md

-Castor is a template engine, formerly named jTpl and used in the Jelix Framework.
+Castor is a template engine for PHP, using syntax similar to PHP.

 # Features